Code-Institute-Submissions/Trash-Tournaments/README.md

 #### Typography

 To keep with the intended consistent styling I have used the same two fonts from the Google Fonts library.
-I picked Lobster Two Bold 700 italic for the headings and titles as it’s the same font used in the logo.
-I’m using Arvo 400 as my secondary font for the content text as it was a complimentary font to Lobster Two.
+I picked Lobster Two Bold 700 italic for the headings and titles as it is the same font used in the logo.
+I am using Arvo 400 as my secondary font for the content text as it was a complimentary font to Lobster Two.
 Font weights may be subject to change once coding has started.

 ### Wireframes